 Benefits Of A Closing Cost Credit Over A Price Reduction

-Buyers should remember that a closing cost credit may actually offer benefits over a price reduction on the home.
+Buyers should remember that a closing cost credit or seller concession may actually offer benefits over a price reduction on the home.
 While a price reduction does allow you to take out less money for your mortgage, it does not give you extra money for fixing up the house or handling any additional costs that may come up after closing.

 As a buyer, it is important to think long-term about becoming a home owner.
 If you expect to need any money for things like repairs or improvements after you purchase the home, you may want to talk to your Realtor about a closing cost credit as an option for negotiations during the home buying process.